 - 1. Shut down gas, electricity and/or water if needed depending upon the damage to the building, otherwise, maintain utilities and building systems as directed. - 2.
-Maintain communication and be sure that radio communication is "open" throughout the emergency situation. - 3.
+Maintain communication and be sure that mobile communication is available and "open" throughout the emergency situation. - 3.
 Provide support and be alert to the needs of staff and students. - 4.
 Cooperate with police, fire and EMS personnel, and provide requested information, advice, assistance and active support. - 5.
 Secure the building and check to ensure that everyone is evacuated.